Rockies vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have played as the underdog in nine of their past 10 games and have gone 2-7 in those contests.
+- In nine games as the underdog over the last 10 matchups, the Rockies have a record of 2-7.

-- When it comes to the total, the Rockies and their opponents are 7-3-0 in their previous 10 games.
+- When it comes to the over/under, the Rockies and their foes are 8-2-0 in their previous 10 contests.

-- The Rockies' ATS record is 1-2-0 over their last 10 contests (bookmakers set spreads in three of those games).
-The average over/under set by bookmakers in Colorado's past six games has been 11.5, a span during which the Rockies and their opponents have hit the over each time.
+- The Rockies' ATS record is 1-1-0 over their previous 10 games (two of those matchups had spread set by sportsbooks).
+Colorado and its opponent have topped the over/under for seven games in a row, with the average total established by sportsbooks being 11.

 Rockies Betting Records & Stats

-- Colorado has not won as an underdog of +220 or more on the moneyline this season in nine such games.
+- Colorado has a record of 1-21 in games where bookmakers have it as underdogs of at least +185 on the moneyline.

-- The moneyline set for this matchup implies the Rockies have a 31.2% chance of walking away with the win.
+- The Rockies have an implied victory probability of 35.1% according to the moneyline set for this matchup.

-- Games involving Colorado have gone over the total set by oddsmakers in 56 of 124 chances this season.
+- Colorado's games have gone over the total in 57 of its 125 chances.

-- The Rockies are 15-11-0 against the spread in their 26 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!